chef-boneyard/chef-web-docs-2016/docs_server/source/ctl_chef_sync.rst

 prepare-org
 =====================================================
 Use to prepare the specified organization for synchronization by associating the synchronizing user, and then making that user an administrator.
-This option must be run on both the source and target organizations.
+This subcommand must be run on both the source and target organizations.

 This option has the following syntax: